 | Multi-day festival | 2-3 days | Every 6-8 hours + overnight |

 For multi-day festivals, position your service trucks on-site for the duration.
-Off-site staging adds 30-45 minutes of transit per service cycle, which makes it impossible to maintain the required frequency during peak periods.
+Off-site staging adds transit time, making it impossible to maintain frequency during peak periods.

 Deodorizing Chemicals and Treatments